rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 df = pd.DataFrame(columns=columns)
 ```

-we read multi-sample varients file
+We read multi-sample varients file
 and print the samples count (5 bulls in family 4)

 ```